-We aim to reduce fugitive emissions from our natural gas transmission and distribution system 40% from our 2015 baseline.1 SDG&E, SoCalGas and IEnova efforts contribute to this goal.
+We aim to reduce fugitive emissions from our natural gas transmission and distribution system 40% from our 2015 baseline.2 SDG&E, SoCalGas and IEnova efforts contribute to this goal.

 We aim to eliminate 100% of natural gas vented during planned transmission pipeline work at SDG&E and SoCalGas, excluding emergency repairs.
 SoCalGas achieved over 4% renewable natural gas (RNG) deliveries to core customers in 2021 and is on track to reach 20% by 2030.
 The company aims to provide 5% renewable natural gas by the end of 2022 and 20% renewable natural gas by 2030 to its "core service" as defined in SoCalGas' Tariff Rule No. 23, by 2030.
-SoCalGas will need the support of state regulators, such as establishing RNG targets or goals to be considered by the CPUC as part of Senate Bill 1440, in order to meet its 2030 goal.
-We can provide no assurance that we will receive the required support of state legislators.
+SoCalGas will need the continued support of state regulators with RNG targets or goals to be considered by the CPUC as part of Senate Bill 1440, in order to meet its 2030 goal.1

 Through the implementation of a strong methane management program, as of 2020, SoCalGas and SDG&E have collectively achieved a reduction of more than 19% in fugitive methane emissions from the baseline year.
-For more information on how we are reducing methane emissions, see page 50.2
+For more information on how we are reducing methane emissions, see page 50.3